 The region has also produced some of the world’s best-known stars, including Belfast-born actor and director Sir Kenneth Branagh, and Fifty Shades of Grey’s Jamie Dornan (more homegrown names can be found here.)

-This month, the Belfast Film Festival will showcase top local talent alongside features and short films from around the world.
+Each year, the Belfast Film Festival showcases top local talent alongside features and short films from around the world.

 Line of Duty